 The mathematical expression that relates the speed of the machine with the mentioned parameters is:

-- n: speed of synchronization of the machine (revolutions per minute)
+n: machine synchronization speed (revolutions per minute)

-However, the best way to do it is to vary the load until the absorbed intensity of the network is as little as possible, then disconnect the motor.
+However, the best way to do it is to vary the load until the current absorbed from the network is as low as possible, then we disconnect the motor.
 Another way to do it, and more commonly, is to regulate the rheostat, so we vary the intensity and we can disconnect the motor without any risk.